 Replace Missing Teeth Today

-If you want to help improve your oral health by replacing a missing tooth or teeth, call Dr. Ribitch and his team at 989.268.7966 to schedule an appointment.
+If you want to help improve your oral health by replacing a missing tooth or teeth, call Dr. Ribitch and his team at 989-772-1344 to schedule an appointment.
 Dr. Ribitch will work to find an option that is right for you and your particular dental needs.
 The health of your smile influences your quality of life every day.

-We have helped many patients restore and maintain their oral health for a lifetime of beautiful smiles.
+We have helped many patients restore and maintain oral health for a lifetime of beautiful smiles.
 Routine dental care, restorative dental treatments, and cosmetic dental services as needed can help keep your gums and natural teeth strong and functional for as long as possible.